Skip to content

 • Streams events to connected TUI clients via IPC

-On startup, the daemon recovers from crashes by marking any stuck runs as failed, reaping orphaned managed agent servers, cleaning up orphaned worktrees, and reapplying gate hook-path isolation for older bare repos when Git supports config --worktree.
+On startup, the daemon recovers from crashes by marking any stuck runs as failed, reaping orphaned managed agent servers, cleaning up orphaned worktrees, refreshing legacy no-mistakes-managed post-receive hooks, enabling push options for older gate repos, and reapplying gate hook-path isolation when Git supports config --worktree.

 Pipeline executor